Contact

 Requirements: Who is eligible for degree programme completion scholarships?

-• International students and doctoral candidates enrolled at the University of Oldenburg who will successfully complete their degree programmes within the next year (specifically, Bildungsausländer*innen, international students who gained their matriculation qualification outside of Germany or at a bridging course for international students in Germany).
-International students with multiple citizenship are ineligible for STIBET funding if they hold German citizenship.
+• International students and doctoral candidates enrolled at the University of Oldenburg who will successfully complete their degree programmes within the next year (specifically, Bildungsausländer*innen, international students who gained their matriculation qualification outside of Germany).
+Language course participants, exchange students, part-time students and international students who also have German citizenship are not eligible for STIBET funding.

 • Active involvement in society and/or in university politics is desired